 Hi, I’m Lloyd Feldman.
-For many years I worked for a large kitchen distributor that supplied kitchen showrooms throughout the UK.
+For many years I worked for a large kitchen distributor supplying independent kitchen showrooms throughout the UK.

-Why is it so hard to find the best value kitchen?
+Why is it so difficult to find the best value kitchen?

 Too much information